egamr/example-tikrok/readme.md

 ### Setup Kaltura Express Recorder

-In `views/record.ejs` We use the [Kaltura Express Recorder](https://developer.kaltura.com/api-docs/Ingest_and_Upload_Media/express-recorder.html), which has the option to record a canvas element and combine it with your webcam's audio.
+In `views/record.ejs` we will use the [Kaltura Express Recorder](https://developer.kaltura.com/api-docs/Ingest_and_Upload_Media/express-recorder.html), which has the option to record a canvas element and combine it with your webcam's audio.

-**Note**: Included in the github for tikrok is a special "canvas" version of express recorder named `kaltura-canvas-express-recorder.js`
+**Note**:The github for tikrok includes a forked "canvas" version of express recorder named `kaltura-canvas-express-recorder.js`

- And `<div id="controls"` is where the [Kaltura Express Recorder](https://developer.kaltura.com/api-docs/Ingest_and_Upload_Media/express-recorder.html) controls will be injected.
-All of these elements must have the same video size to render properly.
-So now to instantiate the express recorder:
+1. `<div id="controls"` is where the [Kaltura Express Recorder](https://developer.kaltura.com/api-docs/Ingest_and_Upload_Media/express-recorder.html) controls will be injected.
+These elements must all have the same video size to render properly.
+Now to instantiate the express recorder:

 ```javascript
 			 const expressRec = Kaltura.ExpressRecorder.create('controls', {